tom-miseur/k6-templates/vanilla/README.md

 ### config

 It is often useful to separate test configuration from JavaScript code, particularly when the code is being kept under source control.

 The contents of `test.json` will be merged with `options` set directly in the entry-point script (`main.js`).
 One of the more useful properties to store in this JSON file are [Scenario](https://k6.io/docs/using-k6/scenarios/) definitions.

-The current `test.json` contains a single scenario that will run the exported function in `scripts/script1.js` as determined by the scenario's `exec` property that expects the name of an exported function to execute.
+The current `test.json` contains a single scenario that will run the exported function in `scenarios/scenario1.js` as determined by the scenario's `exec` property that expects the name of an exported function to execute.

-Note that it is necessary to re-export the function in the entry-point script (`main.js`) in order to make it accessible.
+Note that it is necessary to re-export this function in the entry-point script (`main.js`) in order to make it accessible.

+### scenarios

+Scripts in the `scenarios` folder contain exported functions that can be used as entry-points for Scenarios (i.e. the `exec` property in `test.json`).
+These functions will in turn call exported functions provided by the `scripts` themselves.
+This layer of abstraction allows for some customization of what should be executed; perhaps there is a need to loop over a set of API functions - this might not be desirable to define in the scripts themselves.
+The order in which script functions are called can also be changed more easily if this code is separated out.

 ### scripts